Hamza Barry: LA Galaxy II

 Barry joined USL Championship club LA Galaxy II, reserve team for Major League Soccer side LA Galaxy, ahead of their 2022 season.

 Vejle

 On 22 August 2022 it was confirmed, that Barry had joined newly relegated Danish 1st Division side Vejle Boldklub on a deal until June 2024.
+In 2023 he extended his contract until 2025.

+He left the club at the end of his contract in June 2025.

+Al-Zulfi

+On 18 August 2025, Barry joined Saudi FDL club Al-Zulfi.

+Personal life

+Barry is the brother of Abubakr Barry who is also a professional footballer.